Nick-t-go/hotel_bookmarker/README.md

     OR

-    (B) Each user keystroke initiates the search populates the results section dynamically (or "No Results Found").
+    (B) Each user keystroke initiates the search and populates the results section dynamically (or "No Results Found").

 - The search returns a grid of hotel cards (please see attached design, available in .sketch or .pdf here.)
-- Each hotel card contains a photo of the card (please use `hotrooms_large_url` )
+- Each hotel card contains a photo of the hotel (please use `hotrooms_large_url` )
 - Each hotel card contains a caption (see design) that lists the atmosphere and style of the hotel
 - Responsive (the hotel cards should collapse to 1 column layout on mobile and expand to width of the page on desktop)
 - Ability to "save" the hotels you love by clicking on the gray heart.
 (Do not use a database for this.
 The hotels should only be "saved" for the user session in javascript)